younglim/developer.gov.sg/collections/_products/categories/data-and-apis/vault/overview.md

 ### Key Benefits

-- Centralisation of the entire approval flow process for data sharing and access

-  Public officers no longer need to understand differing approval processes and address layers of justification.
+- With centralisation of the entire approval flow process for data sharing and access, public officers no longer need to understand differing approval processes and address layers of justification.

-- Removal of barriers to data discovery and accessibility

-  As a single platform, Vault allows public officers to discover data across agencies and understand what each dataset contains.
+- Removal of barriers to data discovery and accessibility, allowing public officers to discover data across agencies and understand what each dataset contains.

-- Multiple ways to securely consume data

-  Public officers can also tap onto different ways of consuming data on Vault, be it programmatically via API, temporarily via Vault Send, or directly via the portal.
+- Multiple ways to securely consume data, including programmatically via API, temporarily via Vault Send, or directly via the portal.

-## Statistics
+## Use Case

 Vault has: